-Our audit disclosed that the Baker County District School Board (District's) basic financial statements were presented fairly, in all material respects, in accordance with prescribed financial reporting standards.
+Our audit disclosed that the basic financial statements of the Baker County District School Board (District) were presented fairly, in all material respects, in accordance with prescribed financial reporting standards.

 SUMMARY OF REPORT ON INTERNAL CONTROL AND COMPLIANCE

 Our audit did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses.